viblo/pymunk/docs/src/showcase.rst

 Showcase
 ********

+This page shows some of the many ways Pymunk can be used.
+I hope you find them as inspiring as I do!

-This page shows some uses of Pymunk.
-If you also have done something using Pymunk please let me know and I can add it here!
+If you also have done something using Pymunk please let me know, and I can add it here!

 Games
 =====